eswong610/user-guide-docs/docs/expressconnect.md

 ---
 ### Connecting your Mongodb to Express Server

+We will now start using the tools we have made to create a connection between your database and a node web application.

 ## Step 1 - Setting your project folder
 1. Select a directory and make a new folder.
 2. Create your files according to this structure in the following image insdie the new folder.